alishour-dev/email-signature-generator-tool/README.md

-# Email Signature Generator ~ Generate a custom email signature fluently and on the go!
+# Email Signature Generator

-This simple package helps you generate a custom email signature adding up a more professional look and feel to your business emails.
+The simplist way to create a custom email signature fluently and on the go, adding up a more professional look and feel to your business emails.

 ## Component and Props: